Shamsul Huda Stadium

 Shamsul Huda Stadium, also known as Jessore Stadium, is a football and cricket stadium located near municipality park in the Jessore city, Bangladesh.
 It has become a venue of first class and list A cricket since 2000.

+History

+The stadium most notably hosted the Pakistan National Football Championship from 9 February to 3 March 1968.

+On 24 March 2014, the stadium, which has a capacity of 12,000 was filled with more than 30,000 viewers during a friendly match against Sri Lanka, where the hosts won 1–0.
+It also hosted games during the 2016 Bangabandhu Cup.